Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Introduction

 \section{Introduction}

-Insects are key components of all terrestrial ecosystems and comprise over half of all described animal species \citep{80percent-insects}.
-They are also key components of agricultural systems, essential for producing crops and feedstock sustainably, and play a major role in health, as disease vectors affecting humans and animals \citep{insect-disease-vector}.
-Declines in insect biomass and changes in diversity have received attention in recent years \citep{insect-decline-meta-analysis, death-by-thousand-cuts, 75percent-decline}.
+Insects are key components of all terrestrial ecosystems, comprising over half of all described animal species \citep{80percent-insects}; they are essential to agricultural systems for producing crops and feedstock sustainably, and they play a major role in health as disease vectors affecting humans and animals \citep{insect-disease-vector}.
+Declines in insect biomass and diversity changes have received attention in recent years \citep{insect-decline-meta-analysis, death-by-thousand-cuts, 75percent-decline}.
 Traditional insect monitoring fieldwork methodologies — such as Pan Traps, Pitfalls, and Malaise Traps — scale poorly, due to high labour and time costs \citep{standard-insect-monitoring}.
 Development of scalable survey techniques is critical for global-scale monitoring of the extent and steepness of declines \citep{scalable-insect-monitoring, standard-insect-monitoring}.
 Technological advancements in electronics, remote cameras and artificial intelligence offer a route to meet this challenge \citep{synergistic-future, deep-learning-will-transform-entomology}.

-Already, camera traps have emerged as a popular method to survey populations of large mammals and birds \citep{scaling-camera-traps}.
-Due to their autonomous nature, camera traps enable 24/7 monitoring across large spatial scales utilising many cameras at a low cost.
-The large quantities of image/video data produced by camera traps have necessitated the development of AI methods that can automatically process these data by identifying any species present in each image/video \citep{noro-pnas, whytock}.
-Integration of camera traps and AI, handling data processing, completes an end-to-end scalable architecture suitable for fully automated, and thus globally scalable, biodiversity monitoring.
+Camera traps have emerged as a popular method to survey populations of large mammals and birds \citep{scaling-camera-traps}.
+Due to their autonomous nature, they enable continuous (24/7) monitoring across large spatial scales utilising many cameras at low cost.
+The large quantities of image/video data produced by camera traps have necessitated the development of AI methods that can automatically identify species present in each image/video \citep{noro-pnas, whytock}.
+Integration of camera traps and AI, handling data processing, completes an end-to-end architecture suitable for fully automated, and thus globally scalable biodiversity monitoring.
+However, due to remote deployments where access to energy sources and data transfer capabilities are limited, this scalability is constrained by two critical factors: power consumption and data volume.